 Associated Analytical Methods: OSHA 214

+Easily measure personal exposure to ozone with our 586 Ozone Monitor!
 Ozone is collected indirectly on fiberglass treated with nitrite.
-The ozone reacts with the nitrite ion (NO2) to form a nitrate ion (NO3).
+The ozone reacts with the nitrite ion (NO2–) to form a nitrate ion (NO3–).
 The filter is then extracted with deionized water and analyzed for nitrate by ion chromatography.
-A low instrument reporting limit is made possible by using a ultra pure source of nitrite.
+A low instrument reporting limit is made possible by using an ultra pure source of nitrite.

 Refrigerated product.
 Maximum 2 days in shipping.
 Avoid shipping over the weekend.
 Store refrigerated, upon receipt.